armpitMFG/PitClamp-Mini/Files/README.md

     Connects to 3030/4040 extrusion to then use in a PitClamp mini.

-    This allows you to make a quick-disconnect motor arm that attaches to a base of your choice, opening up modular stand possibilities.
+    This allows you to make a quick-disconnect motor arm that attaches to a base of your choice.
+    Opens up modular stand possibilities.

     Intended to be used with Quick Clamp Ratchet base, but be creative!